ericcornelissen/pp-runtime-gadgets/README.md

 - `/@@.+?/`: is a specific [well-known symbol].
 - `<n>`: is any numeric property.
 - `<k>`: is any property.

+notes:

+- `Array.prototype[*]` gadgets generally should also work on their TypedArray equivalent.
+- `Iterator[*]` gadgets generally should also work on their async equivalent.

 [o0001]: ./pocs/[[OwnPropertyKeys]]-<n>.PoC.js
 [o0002]: ./pocs/[[ToPrimitive]]-toString.PoC.js